JMowell99/capstone/README.md

 git commit -m "Your commit message.
 Descibe changes in a few words" git push origin NAME_FOR_YOUR_CHANGES
 ```
-NOTE: The name that you use for your ```bash git push``` has to exactly match the name you gave your branch when you checked it out.
+NOTE: The name that you use for your ```git push``` has to exactly match the name you gave your branch when you checked it out.

 ## Installing dependacies
 ### Option 1: Python virtual environment